tariqahmed1912/internship-kloudle/docs/aws.md

 Create two EC2 instances for Jenkins.
 The `Master` instance is the main Jenkins server which will also perform static analysis on test DVNA, while the `Agent` instance will be used to perform DAST scan on test DVNA deployed on Master.

-**Jenkins Master**
+### Jenkins Master

-Automate the installation process of Jenkins, Docker and static analysis tools by running the following script in the Jenkins Master instance.
+In the Jenkins Master instance, run the following bash script to automate the installation process of Jenkins, Docker and static analysis tools.

 ```bash
 #!/bin/bash